philswatton/philswatton/README.md

 I'm Phil, a PhD student at the University of Essex.

 My research is in the broad realm of public opinion, elections, and quantitative research methods for analysing these things.
-At present I use R for my own work, but can use Stata and hope to eventually incorporate Python into my toolkit.
+At present I use R for my own work, but can use Stata and hope to eventually incorporate Python into my research toolkit.
+You can learn more about me and my research on my website, which is hosted [here](https://philswatton.github.io/) on GitHub pages.

-At the moment, I keep my research repositories private.
-I plan to release code when the relevant papers are published (eventually).

-Beyond this, I've been learning general programming.
-I've been slowly chipping away at learning front-end web development (mainly for the purpose of maintaining my own website) via freeCodeCamp and recently started eloquentJS to this end.
-I've also been slowly working on CS50 to get a better understanding of computer sciencce as in the long term I'm interested in doing some software development as a hobby/side gig.

-At the time of writing, most of the public repositories here are either small side projects or random collections of code from small learning projects I've been pursuing.
-I also have some front-end code stored on CodePen: https://codepen.io/phil-swatton
+The main thing I currently use GitHub for is for storing the code relating to my research.
+At the moment these repositories are private, but when I manage to get a publication I aim to create public repositories containing the replication code.

+### What I'm learning 👨‍🎓

+Beyond this, I have an interest in general programming and have been persuing various courses and reading materials to this effect.
+You'll therefore find some public repositories containing solutions to these.

+- 📚 I'm currently reading: Structure and Interpretation of Computer Programs
+- 👨‍💻 My current course: CS50

+### Other Stuff

+I also have one or two other mini-projects on my GitHub and presumably will have more of these (and hopefully one day some larger projects!) over time.
+I also keep some frontend code I've been trying out on my codepen which can be found [here](https://codepen.io/phil-swatton).

 ![Top Languages Card](https://github-readme-stats.vercel.app/api/top-langs/?username=philswatton)